reidrac/dan64/docs/manual.markdown

  - **ERR: PRG xx**: the program finished with error code `xx` (hexadecimal number).
  - **ERR: SYS xx**: the program generated an unsupported SYS call `xx` (hexadecimal number).

-The programs are not checked for validity before run.
+The programs are not checked for validity before running.

 ### 1.1.6. peek